-The case of the month is an actual patient of The Turek Clinic.
+The case of the month is an actual patient of The Turek Clinics.

 “Doctor Turek, thanks for talking with me.
 I’ve been married to John for 30 years and lately it seems like his sex drive which has been pretty even-steven is now much lower.
 Not only that, his erections don’t last very long and he’s grumpier now.
 He reminds me of the way I felt 10 years ago when I went through menopause.
 Do men have a menopause?”

 Well, to be honest, the answer is: “Yes, they kinda do.”
 It’s not called that, but the terms “andropause” or the “male climacteric” have been used to describe it.
-In the field, we call it “androgen deficiency in the aging male” (ADAM) or “symptomatic late onset hypogonadism” (SLOH) because we prefer big long names for medical things.
+In the field, we call it “androgen deficiency in the aging male” (ADAM) or “Symptomatic Late Onset hHypogonadism” (SLOH) because we prefer big long names for medical things.
 However coined, these terms all refer to declines or deficiencies in the male hormone testosterone with age.
-And for many men, the treatment is robustly simple: get more juice on board with testosterone replacement.
+And for many men, the treatment is robustly simple: Get more juice on board with testosterone replacement.
 But, of course, taking ‘roids is a hot topic that always kicks up a storm of controversy.

 Testosterone and You

 Before we blame the decline of the male human race on a single hormone, let’s review some facts about testosterone: